Large implies henselian: Examples and counterexamples

-For case (2), note that any subring $R \subseteq \Ff_p^{\alg}$ is a field, because for each $k < \infty$, the intersection $R \cap \Ff_{p^k}$ is a finite integral domain and hence a field. \end{proof} In particular, if $K$ is large and satisfies (1) or (2), then $K$ is elementarily equivalent to a fraction field of a proper henselian local domain, but not isomorphic to one.
+In particular, if $K$ is large and satisfies (1) or (2), then $K$ is elementarily equivalent to a fraction field of a proper henselian local domain, but not isomorphic to one.
 For example, an infinite algebraic extension of a finite field is $\pac$ and hence large~\cite[Cor.~11.2.4]{field-arithmetic}.
 Examples of large subfields of $\Rr$ include any real closed subfield (e.g., $\Rr$ itself) and the field of totally real algebraic numbers~\cite[Thm.~$\mathfrak{S}$]{pop-embedding}.

+We recall one more example.
+Given $0 < r < 1$ let $\Cc_r[[t]]$ be the ring of holomorphic functions on the open disc of radius $r$ that extend to continuous functions on the closed disc of radius $r$.
+Let $\Zz_r[[t]]$ be the subring of $\Cc_r[[t]]$ of functions whose Taylor series has coefficients in $\Zz$.
+Then $\Frac \Zz_r[[t]]$ is large and is not the fraction field of a henselian local domain~\cite[Remark~3.3]{arithmetic-power-series}.

 Can we take the henselian local domain in Theorem~A to be noetherian?
 The next lemma shows this fails for $\Rr$.
 This is presumably well-known, but we include a proof for the sake of completeness.

 \begin{fact} Suppose that $K$ is real or algebraically closed.
 Then $K$ cannot be the fraction field of a non-field noetherian domain. \end{fact}